heiswayi/heiswayi.nrird.com/_posts/2016/2016-12-26-simple-logger-utility.md

 ---
 layout: post
-title: Creating a super simple logger class in C#
+title: Writing a simple logger utility class in .NET
-description: Just another simple logger utility class that I wrote for my own use in some of my mini C# projects.
+description: Just another simple logger utility class that I wrote for my own use in some of my .NET projects.
 keywords: c# programming, simple logger class
 tags: [C#, Utility, Open Source]
 comments: true
 ---

-When I work with mini C# projects, sometimes I need a logger to easily for me to debug the application during the run-time.
-So, I have wrote my own super simple logger class that I can simply use for my projects without using any other logger library.
+When I work with minor .NET projects, sometimes I need a logger utility to easily do the logging for me to debug the application during the run-time.
+So, I have wrote my own simple logger utility class that I can simply use for my projects without using any other logger library or utility.

 ### Source code

-_SimpleLogger.cs_
+File name: `SimpleLogger.cs` // Mirror link: [Gist](https://git.io/vpfKC)

 ```csharp
 public class SimpleLogger